Which Kitchen Style Will You Fall For This Valentine’s Day?

 Perhaps your goal is to have that true chef’s kitchen.
 One that’s not only eye catching but really functional with everything you’d want when preparing meals for a big crowd.
 That means a hard working cooker and extraction system so that you can keep your kitchen free of smoke and steam.

-Your needs though might be a little more rustic.
-You might not be so fussed on the modern look, so an industrial edged kitchen may be the goal for you.
+If you like things a little more rustic, an industrial edged kitchen may be the style for you.

-Hard working and appropriately industrial surfaces like stainless steel are right at home in this non fuss approach to kitchen design and paring it with some matt white, black, greys and oaks can work really well to complete your industrial palette.
+Hard working surfaces like Caesarstone’s new range of Concrete look benchtops are right at home in this non fuss approach to kitchen design and paring it with some matt white, black, greys and oaks can work really well to complete your industrial palette.

 The brickwork as a splashback idea is a great textural one, just make sure you either have a return above your cook top to save tomato sauces and other oily splashes getting into your lovely, but porous brickwork.